status-im/hardwallet-firmware/docs/PROTOCOL.md

 Phase 4:
 The master wallet is generated from the seed and its address is sent to the client.
 After this phase the wallet is initialized and the only possible transition is back to Phase 0.

-Parameters: Initialization phase number on 1 byte
+* Parameters: Initialization phase number on 1 byte.
+In phase 1 or 2 the length of the checksum of the mnemonic (between 4 and 8) on the next byte, which determines the length of the sentence in words.
-Response: Status only on all phases except Phase 4.
+* Response: Status only on all phases except Phase 4.
 On phase 4 the address of the master wallet is sent.
-Low battery execution: No
+* Low battery execution: No

 ### Sign